The Individuals with Disabilities Education Act (IDEA) requires public schools to provide special education services to eligible students.

 3. Autism spectrum disorder (ASD)

 is a developmental disability.
-It covers a wide range of symptoms, but it mainly affects a child’s social and communication skills.
+It involves a wide range of symptoms, but it mainly affects a child’s social and communication skills.
 It can also impact behavior.

 4. Emotional disturbance